andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 As the Discovery phase began to wind up and I began to start _doing_ more I realised my focus would be in three areas:

-  * finding what's most important
+  * finding what's most important - the domain vision
-  * finding the big picture and breaking it into smaller pieces
+  * finding the big picture and breaking it into smaller pieces - context mapping
-  * articulating how the pieces fit together
+  * articulating how the pieces fit together  - value streams / archetypes

 While I addressed them more in an interleaved fashion, I'll speak about them each in turn for clarity.
 Counter-intutively I'll start with the last bullet first.